Home Business Business rates Non-domestic (business) rates

 Disabled Rates Relief

-Relief of non-domestic rates can be granted for an organisation that provides training, welfare or care for disabled persons.
-To qualify for relief the premises must be used for 1 of the following:
+Relief of non-domestic rates may be granted for an organisation that provides training, welfare or care for disabled persons.
+To qualify for relief the premises must be used for one of the following:

-• the provision of residential accommodation for the care or aftercare of disabled persons or people suffering from illness
+• provision of residential accommodation for the care or aftercare of disabled persons, or people suffering from illness

-• the provision of training or activity facilities for disabled persons or persons suffering from illness
+• provision of training or activity facilities for disabled person, or persons suffering from illness

-• the provision of welfare services for disabled persons
+• provision of welfare services for disabled persons

-• the provision of employment or work facilities for disabled persons
+• provision of employment or work facilities for disabled persons

-• the provision of sheltered employment by a local authority
+• provision of sheltered employment by a local authority

-• ancillary purposes (eg office space, laundry, canteen) whose main purpose is to support premises which provide care to disabled people and already receives disabled relief
+• ancillary purposes whose main purpose is to support premises which provide care to disabled people and already receives disabled relief, for example; office space, laundry, canteen

-Please note: Institutions whose main purpose is to provide medical treatment are not eligible, eg hospitals, doctor surgeries, dental surgeries.
+Please note: institutions whose main purpose is to provide medical treatment are not eligible, for example:

 Apply for Disabled Rate Relief